 Luckily, there are ways to start weaning your child away from screens and into other activities, and your child's brain and mood will respond positively.
-Here's how to start digging yourself out of the screen trap to create a more sustainable way to occupy your kids, even while you're working at home during pandemic lockdown.
+Here's how to start digging yourself out of the screen trap to create a more sustainable way to occupy your child.

 1. Start by setting a reasonable goal.